International Space Station: Repairs

 In September 2008, damage to the S1 radiator was first noticed in Soyuz imagery.
 The problem was initially not thought to be serious.
-The imagery showed that the surface of one sub-panel has peeled back from the underlying central structure, possibly because of micro-meteoroid or debris impact.
-On 15 May 2009 the damaged radiator panel's ammonia tubing was mechanically shut off from the rest of the cooling system by the computer-controlled closure of a valve.
+The imagery showed that the surface of one sub-panel had peeled back from the underlying central structure, possibly because of micro-meteoroid or debris impact.
+On 15 May 2009, the damaged radiator panel's ammonia tubing was mechanically shut off from the rest of the cooling system by the computer-controlled closure of a valve.
 The same valve was then used to vent the ammonia from the damaged panel, eliminating the possibility of an ammonia leak.
 It is also known that a Service Module thruster cover struck the S1 radiator after being jettisoned during an EVA in 2008, but its effect, if any, has not been determined.

 In the early hours of 1 August 2010, a failure in cooling Loop A (starboard side), one of two external cooling loops, left the station with only half of its normal cooling capacity and zero redundancy in some systems.
 The problem appeared to be in the ammonia pump module that circulates the ammonia cooling fluid.
 Several subsystems, including two of the four CMGs, were shut down.

 Planned operations on the ISS were interrupted through a series of EVAs to address the cooling system issue.
 A first EVA on 7 August 2010, to replace the failed pump module, was not fully completed because of an ammonia leak in one of four quick-disconnects.
-A second EVA on 11 August successfully removed the failed pump module.
+A second EVA on 11 August removed the failed pump module.
 A third EVA was required to restore Loop A to normal functionality.

 The USOS's cooling system is largely built by the US company Boeing, which is also the manufacturer of the failed pump.

 The four Main Bus Switching Units (MBSUs, located in the S0 truss), control the routing of power from the four solar array wings to the rest of the ISS.
 Each MBSU has two power channels that feed 160V DC from the arrays to two DC-to-DC power converters (DDCUs) that supply the 124V power used in the station.
-In late 2011 MBSU-1 ceased responding to commands or sending data confirming its health.
+In late 2011, MBSU-1 ceased responding to commands or sending data confirming its health.
 While still routing power correctly, it was scheduled to be swapped out at the next available EVA.
 A spare MBSU was already on board, but a 30 August 2012 EVA failed to be completed when a bolt being tightened to finish installation of the spare unit jammed before the electrical connection was secured.
 The loss of MBSU-1 limited the station to 75% of its normal power capacity, requiring minor limitations in normal operations until the problem could be addressed.

 On 5 September 2012, in a second six-hour EVA, astronauts Sunita Williams and Akihiko Hoshide successfully replaced MBSU-1 and restored the ISS to 100% power.